Set up an internal LAN and Perimeter Network with public IPv6 Addresses and pfSense

 Calculating your IPv6 prefixes

-Most ISPs are very generous regarding providing large IPv6 address blocks for their business internet connections.
-So mostly you will get for your business connection an /48 prefix block of IPv6, stingier ISPs perhaps only an /56.
+Most ISPs are very generous regarding providing large global unicast IPv6 address blocks for their business internet connections.
+So mostly you will get for your business connection a /48 prefix block of IPv6 addresses which is also the suggested subnet size for a network site, stingier ISPs perhaps only a /56.

-Some ISPs and regarding the internet connection you purchased from them, will only provide you with an /64 prefix.
+Some ISPs and regarding the internet connection you purchased from them, will only provide you with a /64 prefix.

 You can also create multiple further smaller prefixes (IPv6 subnets) from this /64 prefix, but in this case you cannot use IPv6 auto configuration for theses prefixes.